MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/create-ecommerce-site.md

 To rename your site in site builder, follow these steps.

-1. To open site list view, select **Site switcher** at the top right and then select **Manage sites** .
+1. To open site list view, select **Site switcher** in the upper-right corner, and then select **Manage sites** .
-1. Select the checkbox next to site you want to rename, and then select **Rename** on the command bar.
+1. Select the check box next to the site that you want to rename, and then select **Rename** on the command bar.
 1. In the **New site name** dialog box, enter the new site name, and then select **OK**.
 The site list will update to show the site's new name.

 ## Additional resources